friends-of-forkcms/fork-cms-module-sitemaps/README.md

 * You can easily add custom modules to the sitemap generator

 **Installation**
-* Copy/paste this module to your fork cms and install it
+* Copy/paste this module to your fork cms.
 * Add in `app/AppKernel`:
 ```php
 new \Backend\Modules\Sitemaps\Sitemaps(),
 new \JeroenDesloovere\SitemapBundle\SitemapBundle(),
 ```
+* Install the module.
 * Add in `.gitignore`:
 ```
 sitemap.xml